huan/gas-gmail-channel/README.md

 ### Channel

-`Channel` is created for filter emails that match specified conditions.
+`GmailChannel` is created for filter emails that match specified conditions.
 After you created a Channel, you can attach `Middleware` to deal with emails from channel.

 ### Middleware